wildcatdb/wildcat/readme.md

 - **Write-Ahead Log (WAL)** Ensures durability of in-memory data

 ### Compaction Strategy
-OrinDB employs a hybrid compaction strategy:
+Wildcat employs a hybrid compaction strategy:
 - **Size-Tiered Compaction (L1–L2)** Merges similarly sized SSTables to reduce write amplification and flush pressure.
 This strategy groups SSTables of comparable size and merges them into the next level.
 Ideal for absorbing high write throughput efficiently.
 - **Leveled Compaction (L3 and above)** Maintains disjoint key ranges within each level to optimize lookup performance.
 Overlapping SSTables from the lower level are merged into the appropriate ranges in the higher level, minimizing read amplification and ensuring predictable query cost.